 I am 40 years old and 5’5″ tall.
 My “Monitor Your Weight” app says my goal weight is 141.5 lbs with a BMI of 23.5.
 I cannot wrap my head around those numbers.
 What I have committed myself to is a lifestyle of activity and nutrition.
 My goal is to build muscle and be the parent my rumbustious boys deserve!

-What led me to having bariatric surgery was PAIN.
-I have degenerative discs in my spinal column and was having flare ups more and more frequently.
-Every flare up had me needing narcotic pain medicine and made me unable to manage my family for between 10-12 hours at a time due to the pain.
+What led me to have bariatric surgery was PAIN.
+I have degenerative discs in my spinal column and was having flare-ups more and more frequently.
+Every flare-up had me needing narcotic pain medicine and made me unable to manage my family for between 10-12 hours at a time due to the pain.
 My boys are 4 and 2 years of age, and I felt as though I would never be able to keep up with them.
 That was just unacceptable and I had to do something for my sanity and my boys.

 The Emotional and Psychological Journey Since Surgery

 The facts are that women store hormones in fat.
 As you begin to rapidly lose weight, there is an emotional roller coaster that you go through.
 I felt that some days I had super high happy days, followed by super-low sad days.
 The surgery addresses the size of our stomach, our hunger, and Ghrelin’s production, but not our minds.
 You also do not live in a perfect little weight loss surgery bubble pre/post-op.
 If something happens, all of a sudden you cannot turn to food as you once did.